rougier/scientific-visualization-book/rst/showcase.rst

 the left, I represented the imaginary function :math:`z +
 \nicefrac{1}{z}` in the domain :math:`[-2.5, 2.5]^2`.
-I used the angle of the (complex) result for setting the color and the absolute cosine the norm for modulating it periodically.
+I used the angle of the (complex) result for setting the color and the absolute cosine of the norm for modulating it periodically.
 I could have used a cyclic colormap such as `twilight` but I think the `Spectral` is visually more pleasant, even though it induces some discontinuities.
 To draw the grid, I used a contour plot using integer values in the real and